avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 ## Subnet
 - A **subnet** is a **range of IP addresses** in your VPC.
 A subnet must reside in a single **Availability Zone**.
   After you add subnets, you can deploy AWS resources in your VPC.
+- Every subnet in a VPC must be associated with a ([Route table](#Route-tables)) which controls the traffic routing for that subnet.
+  Multiple subnets can be associated and controlled with a single ([Route table](#Route-tables)) that is assigned to multiple subnets.
 - AWS reserves 5 IP addresses (first 4 & last 1) in each subnet.
 These 5 IP addresses are not available for use and can’t be assigned to an EC2 instance. if CIDR (classless inter-domain routing) block 10.0.0.0/24, then reserved IP addresses are:
   - 10.0.0.0 – Network Address